What to do on La Graciosa: beaches, hikes, and ferry travel

 Caleta de Sebo

-As I said at the start, this is where the La Graciosa adventure begins—it’s your point of arrival on the island.
-You’ll see, as soon as you reach Caleta de Sebo, you’ll feel like you’ve stepped back in time.
+As I mentioned earlier, Caleta de Sebo is where your La Graciosa adventure begins and where the ferry drops you off.
+The moment you arrive, it feels as though you have stepped back in time.
 You arrive in a small village with sandy streets, white houses with blue or green shutters, and a few small boats at the port.
-You immediately sense it’s a place to disconnect, out of time.
+You immediately sense that this is a place to slow down and switch off from everyday life.
 The atmosphere is simple and very local.
 Here, life moves to the rhythm of the wind and the ocean.
 We’re far from classic seaside resorts.

-On the practical side, Caleta de Sebo is the island’s epicenter—everything goes through here.
+From a practical standpoint, Caleta de Sebo is the island’s hub, and almost everything revolves around it.
 There’s the port, which is linked to Lanzarote.
-That’s what makes it the starting point for your visit to the island: bike rentals, 4×4 taxis called safaris (that’s what I took), small supermarkets, terraces, local restaurants, etc. Of course, you can see it all quickly, but it’s very pleasant to stroll around.
+That’s what makes it the starting point for your visit to the island: bike rentals and outdoor activities, 4×4 taxis called safaris (that’s what I took), small supermarkets, terraces, local restaurants, etc. Of course, you can see it all quickly, but it’s very pleasant to stroll around.
 And this is also where I completely reorganized my day to set off to fully discover the island.

-If you haven’t planned a picnic, you can easily eat in small restaurants.
-It’s the perfect chance to eat fresh fish and for less than on Lanzarote.
+If you haven’t packed a picnic, you can easily grab a meal at one of the village’s small restaurants.
+It is a great opportunity to eat fresh fish, often at lower prices than on Lanzarote.
 However, restaurants on the port are slightly more expensive than those inside the village.
 Personally, I tried Casa Enriqueta: I recommend it.
 It was good and very generous—enough to give me strength to hike in the south!

 A few tips to enjoy Caleta de Sebo: I suggest taking a bit of time to stroll along the water and the port.
 Also, just below the port, there’s a small beach, Salado.
 Generally, the water is calm—you can take a dip before catching the ferry or if you’ve got time to spare.

-In a few words, Caleta de Sebo is where there’s the most life on La Graciosa.
+In short, Caleta de Sebo is where there’s the most life on La Graciosa.
 You immediately feel the island’s vibe!

 If you’re interested, you can also go diving from this little village!

-For seasoned hikers or those who enjoy walking, I’ve prepared 4 accessible hiking routes to visit La Graciosa on foot.
-You can walk in peace without rushing, in complete disconnection.
+For experienced hikers and anyone who simply enjoys walking, I’ve put together four accessible routes for exploring La Graciosa on foot.
+They let you walk at your own pace, away from the crowds and without feeling rushed.
 As I mentioned, doing the entire island on foot takes several hours and more than a day, so it won’t be possible unless you sleep there.
-Since travelers generally spend a one-day break there, I’m giving you alternatives.
+Since travelers generally spend a day trip there, I’m giving you alternatives.
 The trails are flat with very little elevation gain.

 The biggest challenge is the heat, wind and lack of shade.
 But if you bring what you need and prepare a bit, the routes I’m suggesting are doable.
 Another small challenge: rocks and sand.
 Even though I only did the south on foot, my calves were burning by the end!
 I won’t keep you waiting—here are 4 accessible hikes on La Graciosa: